Hikita surjectivity for $\mathcal N /// T$: Introduction

-It is believed \cite[\S 8]{dhk21} that the Hamiltonian reduction $\mathcal N\ssslash T$ and the affine closure $\overline{T^*(G/U)}$ should be symplectic dual.
-Jia \cite[Thm 1.1]{jia21} showed that $\overline{T^*(G/U)}$ has symplectic singularities; more generally, it is known (\cite[Thm 1.1]{gannon24}) that $\overline{T^*(G/U)}$ has symplectic singularities outside type $A$, verifying a conjecture of Ginzburg and Kazhdan \cite[Conj 1.3.6]{gk22}.
+It is believed \cite[\S 8]{dhk21} that the conical symplectic singularities $\mathcal N\ssslash T$ and $\overline{T^*(G/U)}$ should be symplectic dual.
+There is now good evidence for this belief: Gannon and Williams \cite{gw23} showed that the Coulomb branch of the $3$-dimensional $\mathcal N = 4$ quiver gauge theory associated to the bouquet is $\overline{T^*(G/U)}$.
+This places conjectured duality between $\mathcal N\ssslash T$ and $\overline{T^*(G/U)}$ in the larger context of duality between Nakajima quiver varieties and BFN Coulomb branches.

-Gannon and Williams \cite{gw23} showed that the Coulomb branch of the $3$-dimensional $\mathcal N = 4$ quiver gauge theory associated to the bouquet is $\overline{T^*(G/U)}$.
-This places the conjectured duality between $\mathcal N\ssslash T$ and $\overline{T^*(G/U)}$ in the larger context of duality between Nakajima quiver varieties and BFN Coulomb branches.
+Bellamy \cite{bellamy23} showed that Coulomb branches are conical symplectic singularities: For $\overline{T^*(G/U)}$, this was proven earlier by Jia \cite[Thm 1.1]{jia21}.
+More generally, it is known (\cite[Thm 1.1]{gannon24}) that $\overline{T^*(G/U)}$ has symplectic singularities in all types, verifying a conjecture of Ginzburg and Kazhdan \cite[Conj 1.3.6]{gk22}.

 Bellamy and Schedler \cite{bs21} characterized the Nakajima quiver varieties admitting a symplectic resolution.
 We show that $\mathcal N\ssslash T$ satisfies their criteria and hence has a symplectic resolution $\wtnssst$.
 We explicitly construct a variety (Corollary~\ref{cor:generic-deformation}) diffeomorphic to $\wtnssst$.
 The variety $T^*(G/U)$ has commuting actions of $T$ (induced by left multiplication on $G/U$) and $B/U$ (induced by right multiplication on $G/U$).
 From these actions one can form the scheme-theoretic fixed points $\overline{T^*(G/U)}^{T\times B/U}$.
-This scheme is nonreduced and has one closed point, so its coordinate ring is finite-dimensional as a graded $\CC$-algebra.
+This scheme is nonreduced and has one closed point, so its coordinate ring is finite-dimensional as a $\CC$-algebra.
+Furthermore, $\CC[\overline{T^*(G/U)}^{T\times B/U}]$ inherits a $\ZZ$-grading from a conical action of $\CC^\times$ on $\overline{T^*(G/U)}$ commuting with $T\times B/U$ which has multiple explicit descriptions but in particular comes from the description of $\overline{T^*(G/U)}$ as a Coulomb branch.

 For the conical symplectic singularity $X = \mathcal N\ssslash T$, the Hikita conjecture predicts that